MyEcoria/anium/privacy.md

 ● Automatically when you use the App.

-In general, you should be aware of the following Pilium practices:
+In general, you should be aware of the following Anium practices:

 ● The information we collect from you will be transmitted to us and will be processed in the United States.
 Except to the extent otherwise required by conflicting non-U.S. privacy laws, such information will be protected by United States laws, which may not be as protective as the laws in your country.
 The United States, European Economic Area Member States, and other countries all have different laws.
 When your information is moved from your home country to another country, the laws and rules that protect your personal information in the country to which your information is transferred may be different from those in the country in which you live.
 For example, the circumstances in which law enforcement can access personal information may vary from country to country.
 In particular, if your information is in the United States, it may be accessed by government authorities in accordance with the laws of the United States and its states.